 HIPAA Training for Security, Privacy, and Transaction: Learning Objectives

-Our training provides advanced competency in designing, implementing, and administering comprehensive privacy and security protection programs for all types of healthcare organizations.
-The training helps you:
+Our training equips individuals with advanced skills in designing, implementing, and managing comprehensive privacy and security programs tailored for various healthcare organizations.
+The training aims to:

-• To understand the impact of changes in HIPAA rules due to ARRA 2009 HITECH Act and Omnibus rule published in 2013.
+- Explore the impact of HIPAA rule changes resulting from the ARRA 2009 HITECH Act and the Omnibus rule of 2013.

-• Understand the federal program for meaningful use and incentives for adopting electronic health records.
+- Delve into the federal meaningful use program and incentives for adopting electronic health records.

-• Understand the current and potential uses of social media, mobile technologies, and big data in health care with the privacy and security risks and challenges.
+- Examine the current and potential applications of social media, mobile technologies, and big data in healthcare, while addressing associated privacy and security risks.

-• To develop an in-depth understanding of HIPAA Security, Privacy, and Transaction rule.
+- Develop a comprehensive understanding of HIPAA Security, Privacy, and Transaction rules.

-• To understand all required and addressable HIPAA Security Implementation specifications.
+- Cover all mandatory and addressable HIPAA Security Implementation specifications.

-• To review core elements of a security policy document for a healthcare entity.
+- Review essential components of a security policy document tailored for healthcare entities.

 Course Outline for HIPAA Compliance